What Are the Best Flat Roof Materials?

 - Cost: Built-up flat roofs are generally very costly, due to the many different materials used in their construction, which increases initial investment cost and labour time needed.

-- Durability: One of the hardiest forms of flat roofing available, built-up roofs can resist many things other forms of flat roofing simply cannot.
+- Durability: One of the hardest forms of flat roofing available, built-up roofs can resist many things other forms of flat roofing simply cannot.
 However, the stone or gravel covering can come off during high winds, but this is easy to replace.

 - Longevity: A built-up roof can be expected to last for as long as 60 years, rivalled only by flat roof decks.
 This is the main reason why many still choose built-up flat roofs, particularly for residential projects.

-- Installation: Installing a built-up roof is usually a job that only professionals should undertake, however the process is by no means impossible for an experienced DIYer.
+- Installation: Installing a built-up roof is usually a job that only professionals should undertake, however, the process is by no means impossible for an experienced DIYer.
 This generally involves fixing materials layer-by-layer before applying the final stone or gravel, which will be spread generously in an even layer atop the roof.

 - Appearance: Another option that is highly limited aesthetically, built-up roofs feature a granulated texture in dark colours of gravel or stone depending on what is used.